Portfolio

 Market: Los Angeles

-Role: Development Partner
+Role: Developer, Development Partner

 Transit village built directly above an underground-rail station along Wilshire Boulevard, approximately three miles west of downtown Los Angeles.

-Size
+Property Size

 • 449 rental apartments